muratk5n/thirdwave/en/README.md

 ---

 Dem shitlibs in US looove the war in Ukraine.
-Finally they have their good guy against Russia they can identify with.
+Finally they have a good guy against Russia they can identify with.
 During Syrian war allies on their side were Al Qaida types, they had freaking beards, names like Habib, Abdul..
 F-ing Mostafa..
 Nah..
 That didn't work.
 But European looking people as good guys, against Russia Russia Russia..?
 Now that's awesome!
 Hang the Ukranian flag and honk that horn baby!

 ---